sabarnett/TimeWasters/README.md

 * Pyramid of Doom
 * Number Combinations
 * Tic Tac Toe
+* Othello

+These are a mixture of games I have adapted and games I have written myself.

-Minesweeper and WordCraft were created by [Paul Hudson in his Hacking with Swift+ live streams]( https://www.hackingwithswift.com/plus ).
+* Minesweeper and WordCraft were created by [Paul Hudson in his Hacking with Swift+ live streams]( https://www.hackingwithswift.com/plus ).
 I have 'messed' with them to extend the games.

+* Snake, Number Combinations, Tic Tac Toe and Othello are mine.
+I've picked up the basic logic from web articles but have written the code myself.

-Snake, Number Combinations and Tic Tac Toe are mine.
-Pyramid of Doom is a Stott Adams game from way back when the TRS-80 was still cool - this is my port of that game.
+* Pyramid of Doom is a Stott Adams game from way back when the TRS-80 was still cool - this is my port of that game, taken from the original C code and ported to Swift.
+I then added a SwiftUI front end as the original game was a console line game.

-More will be added at some point.
-This is just a starter project.
+More will be added at some point, as and when I come across something I like the look of.

 The opening screen animates a button for each game we have created: